jheyman/blog/pages/BlueKey/index.md

        text    data     bss     dec     hex filename
       20834     816     760   22410    578a /tmp/arduino_build_525269/BlueKeyFat.ino.elf

 So, 816 bytes of initialized data, and 760 bytes of uninitialized data.
-I used the `avr-nm` to check the list of these data:
+I used the `avr-nm` to check the detailed list of these data:

     ./avr-nm -Crtd --size-sort /tmp/arduino_build_807388/BlueKey.ino.elf  | grep -i ' [dbv] '